-William S. Hussey serves as Division President - Division IV Operations.
-Mr. Hussey joined us in June 2001 as a Group Assistant Vice President.
-In January 2003, he was promoted to Group Vice President to manage our acquisition of seven hospitals in West Tennessee, and in January 2004, he was promoted to Group Senior Vice President and assumed responsibility for additional hospitals.
-Mr. Hussey presently oversees the management of our affiliated hospitals in Alaska, Arizona, California, Nevada, New Mexico, Oklahoma, Oregon, Utah, Washington and Wyoming.
-Prior to joining us, he served as President and Chief Executive Officer for a hospital facility in Ft.
-Myers, Florida from 1998 to 2001.
-From 1992 to 1997, Mr. Hussey served as President - Tampa Bay Division for Columbia/HCA Healthcare Corporation.
-Mr. Hussey is a member of the board of directors of the Federation of American Hospitals.
+William S. Hussey serves as Division President - Division VI Operations.
+Mr. Hussey joined us in June 2001 as a group assistant vice president.
+In January 2003, he was promoted to a group vice president to manage our acquisition of seven hospitals in West Tennessee, and in January 2004, he was promoted to a group senior vice president and assumed responsibility for additional hospitals.
+Mr. Hussey oversees the management of our affiliated hospitals in Florida, Georgia and South Carolina.
+Prior to joining us, he served in executive leadership and management positions in the hospital industry for more than 28 years.
+Mr. Hussey has a master's degree in hospital administration from Tulane University.
+He is a member of the board of directors of the Federation of American Hospitals.